dekelpilli/campaign4/README.md

 ### Relics
 Relics are equipment that can be levelled up with gold.
 Each relic starts at level 1, and can be levelled up 5 times (up to level 6).
 Each level costs 100gp.
 Whenever a relic is levelled up, the owner has 3 options of how to upgrade it, or can choose to apply none of the upgrades.
 Upgrades can either be to upgrade an existing affix on the relic, add a new random affix to the relic, or add a new thematic affix to the relic (each relic has its own set of thematic affixes).
 Any relic can be taken to a Diviner in any city to learn (for free) the options for the first two levels the relic will gain, and all the thematic affixes the relic has.
 When relics are sold, all gold invested in them will be refunded 100%.

+#### Antiquity
+Antiquities are a type of relic obtained only via tarot cards.
+When antiquities are levelled, their existing modifiers cannot be upgraded.

 ### Vials
 - Vials are consumable items that alter the behaviour of modifiers on your items.
 These can either be drunk to apply an effect on you, or applied to an item's modifiers to alter their behaviour.
 - Vials applied to items also alter mods added after the vial was applied.